hashgraph/hedera-improvement-proposal/HIP/hip-17.md

 ## Motivation

 The growing demand and use-cases for tokenisation point out that the current HTS design does not support all of the needs of the community.
-In this HIP we would like to describe a set of changes that would enable non-fungible types of tokens to be issues natively on Hedera Hashgraph.
-Having support for such tokens enable additional applications to be built on top of HTS.
+In this HIP we would like to describe a set of changes that would enable non-fungible types of tokens to be issued natively on Hedera Hashgraph.
+Having support for such tokens will allow an extended range of applications to be built on top of HTS.

 ## Rationale

 Since developers desire the tokenization APIs to look similar for both fungible and non-fungible tokens, it is worth considering creating a single set of APIs that work for both.

-Though fungible and non-fungible tokens are different, there are a lot of commonalities - eg admin keys, KYC, supply, mint and burn behaviours.
+Though fungible and non-fungible tokens are different, there are a lot of commonalities - admin keys, KYC, supply, mint and burn behaviours.

 ## Specification